This Is What It Would Take to Turn a Virus Into a Weapon

 Delivery

-For a large scale attack, Doe would disseminate the virus with an aerosol device, says William Dowling, a program officer in the Office of Biodefense Research Resources and Translational Research.
+For a large scale attack, Doe would disseminate the virus with an aerosol device, says William Dowling, a program officer in the Office of Biodefense Research Resources and Translational Research at the NIH.
 Smallpox is one virus stable enough for this delivery method.

 Doe could also infect himself with the virus, target others to infect, or attempt to contaminate the food or water supply.
 But poisoning the food or water supply would be difficult, because we have strong protective measures in place, says Oliver Grundman, a clinical associate professor at the College of Pharmacy at the University of Florida.